MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/touch/ios-touch-walkthrough.md

 ms.date: 03/18/2017
 ---

-# Walkthrough – Using Touch in iOS
+# Walkthrough: Using Touch in Xamarin.iOS

 This walkthrough demonstrates how to write code that responds to different kinds of touch events.
 Each example is contained in a separate